 Sick of fundraising?
-Writer Kerrie Rosser is ‘done’ and says enough is enough.
+Writer Kerry Rosser is ‘done’ and says enough is enough.
 Her solution?
 The once only no-fundraising-again annual fee!

 Then, peace.
 Fundraising-free peace.